 The Institute is proud of its achievements over the last decade, in particular - but these have only been possible due to the help and support of committed volunteers.
 We take this opportunity to thank those familiar faces for all their hard work and dedication.

-During 2011, the IAM consulted widely and confirmed our strategy for the next decade (or at least the foreseeable future!), which is to focus on Knowledge and related Learned Society activities rather than growing the membership as an objective.
+The IAM consulted widely and confirmed our strategy, which is to focus on Knowledge and related Learned Society activities rather than growing the membership as an objective.
 Our priorities include raising awareness of the existing knowledge base, generating growth in the knowledge base and disseminating knowledge; and also helping individuals become demonstrably competent.

 We shall continue to collaborate proactively with similar organisations worldwide where our objectives align.
 However, as our volume of activities increases we need more and more members to be active in order to make the IAM successful.
 This is not only to share the increasing workload but also to incorporate as far as we can the maximum range of available opinions, knowledge, experience and information as we develop our young discipline.